Managing WordPress themes

 Managing a theme via SSH

 You can use the WP CLI interface to manage themes via SSH.
-View the following page for further details and examples:
+See this article for further details and examples.

 See also